Five Things The World Needs To Know About FathersJune 20, 2015

 - He’s not the babysitter!
 In her blog about sharing parental responsibilities, Julie S. Nugent urges us to stop doing a double take when we see fathers stepping up to the plate.
 “So when will the tides turn?” she asks.
 “Will brows continue to rise when dads are standing next to the kids at the bus stop?
 Or when they are the ones changing the diapers in the family restroom?
 How about when they show up to help in the classroom or volunteer at PTA meetings?
 Rather than paying special attention to these actions, do what you would do if you saw a woman in the situation: not think twice about it….Only then will society stop thinking of dads as the ‘other,’ rather than an important parental figure and equal partner.”
 Adds Jeanine Prime in her blog about co-parenting, sometimes mothers need to ask for more equal partnerships, and equality means give and take: “If you want to share the work of raising a child, you have to share the decision-making as well.”

 - He’s an inclusive leader.
-John LaVeck sent a powerful message in his recent blog about coming out as a teenager.
+John LaVeck sent a powerful message in his recent blog post about coming out as a teenager.
 Although LaVeck’s teachers were unsupportive, his own father was one of his best allies.
 LaVeck remembers, “He looked me in the eyes and gave me the warmest smile I’ve ever seen and said, ‘We love you, son.
 There is nothing you could ever do that would change that.’”

 - He’s challenging cultural norms.
 Makiko Ishizawa recently visited family in Japan, where women are typically responsible for childcare and housework.
 In her blog, Ishizawa recounted how her brother-in-law—a father of two—is very involved in both parenting and housework, as are the men he’s met through his children’s preschool.
 Hanging out with like-minded dads made doing his share at home feel like a natural, normal part of being a parent: “It’s been good for my brother-in-law to see other men also stepping up at home, good for my sister, and good for my niece and nephew.
 And a shift towards equality at home could mean a much broader cultural shift for Japanese women—at work and in the family.”